ojotuno/rt/README.md

 ## Description

 RT is a packing tool to bundle, check and install applications and dependencies.

-It is desing to be stratightfoward, user-friendy and cooperative.
+It designed to be extremely easy and basic to use.

-**Increate the power with scipt calls**
+**Increase the power with scipt calls**
-**No many options to remember**
-**No many file to configure**
+**No configuration needed, just python**

 ## Usage
 Everything you need is a recipe file to give intructions about what you want to do.
+When calling RT with and .rt, .tar.gz or .zip file as argumen, it will uncompress and search for a a file named "install", this files should contains the recipe.

 ### How to call rt

+`rt rt-file [ARGS] `
-`rt srcFiles dest* `
+`rt recipe [ARGS] `

-> srcFile: Can be a recipe file or a package file.
-This argument will be treated as package file if the file have the following extensions: rt, tar.gz, gzip, zip
+> rt-file or recipe: Can be a RT recipe file or a package file.
+This argument will be treated as package file if the file have the following extensions: rt, tar.gz, gzip or zip otherwise will try to read the file as a recipe.

-> dest (optinal): destiny where to deccompress the package file.
-Only valid if srcFile is a package file.
+> ARGS: argument that can be accesed from built-in array "args".

 ### How to install a package

 When packing it has to be included a file named _install_ that will contain the recipe to install the recipe.

 ### Features:
-* Add path
-* Add file
-* Add extension
+* Add / ignore paths, files and extensions
-* Ignore path
-* Ignore extension
-* root dir
+* root dir and target_dir
-* target dir
 * '>' Run console command
 * Using of recipe coomand arguments
 * OS check (TODO: does not make sense if there is no conditionals)